WARDILL LAB

 1. Are we the right lab for you?

 Give this plenty of consideration, we can provide equipment and support but you need to find a project that you are passionate about, and will take you to the next step of your career.
 Contact us to ask questions and formulate your successful project.
-To start with, please send me, (1) a cover letter describing why you wish to join our group, (2) your CV including Bachelors/Masters grades and a list of any scientific presentation, posters or publications and (3) contact details for 2 or more referees.
+Your project/research system will also have to match lab funding or have a path to research funding.
+To start with, please send me, (1) a cover letter describing why you wish to join our group, (2) your CV including Bachelors/Masters grades and a list of any scientific presentations, posters or publications and (3) contact details for 2 or more referees.

 2. Is this the right university and will they accept you into their programs?